Ichinose: Boyfriend?! We just met a few moments ago.

-- In an episode of Superman: The Animated Series, Superman frees a female Kryptonian named Mala from the Phantom Zone.
+- In an episode, Superman frees a female Kryptonian named Mala from the Phantom Zone.
 After a while, she starts getting jealous of Lois Lane and, when a reporter asks Superman and Mala if they're a couple, Mala immediately says "yes" and is enraged when Superman disagrees.

-- There was also Maxima, who wanted Superman to marry her, and not quite understanding why he didn't want to marry her, being used to always getting her way.
+- There was also Maxima, who wanted to marry Superman and did not quite understand why he didn't want to marry her, being used to always getting her way.

 - On Total Drama, Sierra is definitely the Stalker with a Crush type, first to Cody and later to Cameron (mostly because Cody wasn't around and she kept hallucinating Cameron as him).
 Aside from putting Cody through hell and getting violently jealous/protective, she once tried to invoke an Accidental Marriage on him.

-- Famously, a guy named John Hinckley, Jr. had an erotomanic delusion involving Jodie Foster.
+- Infamously, a guy named John Hinckley, Jr. had an erotomanic delusion involving Jodie Foster.
 It led to him shooting Ronald Reagan to "impress" her.